Reading fiction books doesn’t just give you the opportunity to visit imaginary worlds and escape the boring reality of everyday life.

 On a larger scale, when a mind is subjected to literature, our brain shares experience with the characters of the book even without actually experiencing them.
 Thus, our minds are more equipped to deal with those.

 The ability of the book to influence our lives extends to other areas.
 The following are some of the benefits of reading fiction books:

-1. Reading fiction gives us insights of how the minds of others work.
+1. Reading fiction books gives us insights into how the minds of others work.

 2. Literature gives an opportunity to explore one’s personality.

 The way a story is written through expressions and personal opinions allows a reader to experience emotional vicissitudes, thus temporarily destabilizing his or her personality.
 This gives a chance for him or her to explore their own personality.